joeldudley/standalone-cordapp/README.md

   non-core Corda platform bundle
 * `bad-cordapps:cordapp-has-same-bundle-symbolic-name`: This CorDapp should fail to load as it shares a symbolic name with CorDapp One
+* `bad-cordapps:cordapp-has-same-contract`: This CorDapp should fail to load as it shares a fully-qualified contract name with CorDapp One
 * `bad-cordapps:cordapp-has-same-flow`: This CorDapp should fail to load as it shares a fully-qualified flow name with CorDapp One